 Brilliantly doing what he does best, Ken equated those fleeing Castro’s tyranny with far-right supremacists while also pointing out we shouldn’t get on our high horses about a country that had no democracy for 57 years when our own country stuck two fingers up at democracy by missing one election due to the fact that there was a world war on.

-He then praised the ‘open and relaxed’ Cuban society he observed as a tourist – a common claim given that tourists are treated like royalty compared to Cubans – before conceding that Castro ‘initially wasn’t very good’ on gay rights, which is entirely true if your idea of ‘initially’ means ’20 years’.
+He then praised the ‘open and relaxed’ Cuban society he observed as a tourist – a common claim given that tourists are treated like royalty compared to Cubans – before conceding that Castro ‘initially wasn’t very good’ on gay rights, which is entirely true if your idea of ‘initially’ means ‘for two decades’.
 It’s also a bit like saying ISIS ‘aren’t crazy’ about civil partnerships.
 But fear not, Middle-Eastern queer community, if the rise of ISIS mirrors that of Castro you’ll only have to worry about being mutilated and thrown off roofs until about 2034 by which time you’ll look back and wonder what all the fuss was about.

 However, before right-wing trolls suggest Ken is condoning homophobic hate crime he clarified that ‘the key thing that mattered was people had good education, good healthcare and the wealth was evenly distributed’.
 All of which softens the blow of abducting and imprisoning people because of their sexuality.
 And his point about wealth distribution was entirely true as during Castro’s reign no wealth was distributed at all – you can’t get more even than that.

 But Ken’s point is the supposedly ‘oppressed’ didn’t know how lucky they were.
 Because only the most privileged neo-liberal would whinge about being imprisoned in a labour camp when they have the luxury of being sufficiently educated to read the instructions on their weekly dose of painkillers.